 Hamsa evil eye for the Christianity

-In the Roman Catholic, the Hamsa has a meaning in relation to the Virgin Mary.
-For the Christians, it signifies power, femininity, as well as strength.
+In Roman Catholicism, the Hamsa has a meaning in relation to the Virgin Mary.
+For Christians, it signifies power, femininity, as well as strength.
 It is designed with a Jesus fish symbol.
-The fish symbol is a significant sign for the Christians.
-In the culture and religious beliefs in Christianity, the addition of the fish of Jesus is believed to be a strong protection from the evil eye.
-It is believed as an effective protection for the family member against individuals who have ill-will and evil in nature.
+The fish symbol is a significant sign for Christians.
+In the culture and religious beliefs in Christianity, the addition of the fish of Jesus is believed to be strong protection from the evil eye.
+It is believed as effective protection for the family member against individuals who have ill will and evil in nature.
 In addition to this, it is also believed to be a sign of fortune as well as good luck for people.
 To sum it up, the Christian community widely uses it as a sign of protection.

 Hamsa evil eye for the Judaism

-In whatever kind of religion, the Hamsa evil eye is usually used as a sign of safety and protection against evil thought, beliefs as well as actions and to the people that have ill wishes.
+In whatever kind of religion, the Hamsa evil eye is usually used as a sign of safety and protection against evil thoughts, beliefs as well as actions, and to the people that have ill wishes.
 It is also a very good sign of good luck, confidence, strength, and abundance.

 In the Middle East, the Hamsa evil eye amulet is believed to be the hands of God.
 The community in the latter place believes that the owner of the Hamsa can enjoy good health, happiness as well as good fortune.